 Cpl.
 William Edison Burns Jr. was born on August 3, 1919, to William E. Burns Sr. and Mary E. Merritt-Burns in Oak Park, Illinois.
 With his brother and sister, he attended the Field-Stevenson Grammar School in Forest Park and Garfield School in Maywood.
 At some point, his parents divorced.
 In Maywood, he lived at 808 South 9th Avenue and attended Proviso Township High School, where he was a member of the graduating Class of 1938.
 While a student at Proviso, he was interested in music, basketball, and ice skating.
 After high school, he attended college for a year before he was employed by the Continental Can Company in Chicago.

-Bill was a member of the 33rd Tank Company of the Illinois National Guard and was called to federal service in November 1940 with 130 other National Guardsmen.
+Bill was a member of the 33rd Tank Company of the Illinois National Guard and was called to federal service on November 25, 1940, with 130 other National Guardsmen.
 One group of soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topics was were they going live in tents or barracks.
+During the trip, one of the main topics of discussion was were they going live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night.
-The next day they were moved into tents with stoves.